 History of Bhoga Nandeeshwara Temple

-The temple is said to be more than 1000 years old going back to the 9th century and is the rendition of five different dynasties that ruled the area of Nandi Hills.
+The temple is more than 1000 years old, going back to the 9th century, and is the rendition of five different dynasties that ruled the area of Nandi Hills.
 However, one can see Dravidian Architecture dominating the most in the entire temple.

-Arunachaleshwara is believed to be a representative of Shiva’s childhood, Bhoga Nandeeshwara the youth and Yoga Nandeeshwara, which is on top of the hill, the final renunciation stage.
+Arunachaleshwara is believed to represent Shiva’s childhood, Bhoga Nandeeshwara the youth, and Yoga Nandeeshwara, which is on top of the hill, the final renunciation stage.

-Arunachaleshwara: It was built by the Gangas and contains Simha Ganapati or Ugra Ganapati, a unique form of Lord Ganesh.
-There is also Nandi idol made of granite in front of the temple.
+Arunachaleshwara was built by the Gangas and contains Simha Ganapati or Ugra Ganapati, a unique form of Lord Ganesh.
+There is also a Nandi idol made of granite in front of the temple.

 Uma Maheswara: It was built by the Hoysalas and has Uma and Maheshwara in the Sanctum.
-There are four pillars surrounding the Kalyana Mandapa, each pillar contains divine couple depicted: Shiva and Parvati, Brahma and Saraswati, Vishnu and Laxmi, and Agni Deva and Swaha Devi.
+Four pillars surround the Kalyana Mandapa; each pillar contains a divine couple depicted: Shiva and Parvati, Brahma and Saraswati, Vishnu and Laxmi, and Agni Deva and Swaha Devi.

-Bhoga Nandeeshwara: It was built by the Cholas and contains the figure of famous Rajendra Chola.
-Made by Cholas, carvings on the pillars are beautiful.
+Bhoga Nandeeshwara: It was built by the Cholas and contains the figure of the famous Rajendra Chola.
+Made by Cholas, the carvings on the pillars are beautiful.

 There are also two additions by Vijayanagara rulers – the Kalyana Mandapa and Tulabhara Mandapa.

-Since it is a famous tourist spot, you can take a bus from the city of Bangalore and ride for about 60km.
+Since it is a famous tourist spot, you can take a bus from Bangalore and ride for about 60km.
 You’ll get to the Nandi Hills, and you have to take an auto-rickshaw from the Nandi Hills to the temple.